-- Consists of permanent stormwater treatment structures
+- Consist of permanent stormwater treatment structures

-- Involves building new or improving, rehabilitating, expanding, or replacing existing wastewater collection or treatment facilities
+Eligible wastewater projects must involve building new or improving, rehabilitating, expanding, or replacing existing wastewater collection or treatment facilities

 Prioritizing projects for funding